-All students must complete a School Leaving Form prior to their last day at School.
-These are obtained from their year Dean and require signature of parent/guardian before obtaining signature from all staff involved with that student.
+All students must complete a School Leaving Form prior to their last day at school.
+These are obtained from their Dean and require a signature of parent/guardian before obtaining signatures from all staff involved with that student.

-Those students who are leaving at the end of year must return their form to the school office by the set date.
+Those students who are leaving at the end of the year must return their form to the Student Services by the set date.